Hi folks, welcome back from the Limbaugh Institute for Advanced Conservative Studies.

 That's another thing.

-You realize there's there seems to be a lot less fear on the Democrat side of going against the Clintons.
+You realize there seems to be a lot less fear on the Democrat side of going against the Clintons.

 I mean, the Clintons have let it be known as the machine candidate.

-If you don't endorse Hillary, then you're not gonna be part of our administration, you're not gonna be granted good favors and blah, blah, blah.
+If you don't endorse Hillary, then you're not going to be part of our administration.

 And there seems to be less and less fear of that.